 The vendors are:

-The surprise is that the prices for these UFLs are inverse to the number of functions they provide.
-The UFL that provides the highest number of functions is completely free.
-The next highest function count is only $50.
-The other two vendors sell several very specific UFLs with only a handful of functions each.
+Note that the price for a UFL doesn’t correspond to the number of functions it provides.
+The two UFLs that provide the highest number of functions are $50 and free.
+Then there are two vendors that sell several very specific UFLs with only a handful of functions each.
 These are mostly priced at around $100.

-Of course, the only functions that really matters are the ones that make your job easier.
-So lets start with the eleven functions that I think will interest you the most.
+Of course, the only functions that really matter are the ones that make your job easier.
+So lets start with the twelve functions that I think will interest you the most.
 The first three are ones I use regularly.
 See this feature matrix to see all 60+ functions that are available in these UFLs.

 I periodically generate a list of credit card payments to post in my AR program.
 It speed things up if I can remember where I left off the last time.
 So my report now has two formulas that can read and write to a text file.
 One formula takes today’s date and writes that value to a text file so that it can be read the next time the report is run.
 The second formula reads the date stored in the file the last time I ran the report, showing me where I left off.
 You can even use this function to store a series of values.
 If you store each value with a second “key” value, you can use the key to retrieve specific elements of the series.

 I have been asked many times to turn report data into rows of fixed length text.
 Normally you would export from Crystal.
 But if the row is very wide you run into limits based on the page width, even though the export doesn’t go to a physical printed page.
 With CR 2008 the widest ‘fixed width’ text export I could get was 377 characters, but this varied widely by version.
 Recently I realized that I can use the “append line” function to add each row of the report directly to a text file.
 Now I can create a string of any length because I am bypassing CR’s export function completely.
 It is a bit slower to create the file than an export would be but it is easier to set up and works the same in all versions.
 And since many different reports can add lines to the same file, you can use this function to build a log of reports run, or of exceptions found.